Enhanced Change-Point Detection in Functional Means: Change-aligned Detection Procedure

-\begin{remark} An alternative approach is to employ the major functional principal components of $LC_X(t,s)+\rho\delta(t)\delta(s)$.
-While this is also reasonable, we still recommend to use the projection step (\ref{yn}) first.
-The reason is that it is easier to tune the eigenvalue spacing after projection, which highly influences the identifiability and estimation accuracy of eigenfunctions (see e.g., Corollary 1.6 in \cite{gohberg1992operator}).
-More details are given in Section \ref{ie}.
-In addition, without projection, we need to find all aligned (not orthogonal to $\delta(t)$) eigenfunctions of $LC_X(t,s)+\rho\delta(t)\delta(s)$ to check if $\rho$ is sufficiently large, making the selection of tuning parameters much more complicated. \end{remark}
+The step (\ref{trans}) is important for the selection of dimension $D$ (see Section \ref{sofd}).
+An alternative approach is to employ the major functional principal components of $LC_X(t,s)+\rho\delta(t)\delta(s)$.
+While this is also reasonable, we still recommend to do the projection (\ref{trans}) first.
+The reason is that, without projection, it is hard to find all aligned (not orthogonal to $\delta(t)$) eigenfunctions of $LC_X(t,s)+\rho\delta(t)\delta(s)$, making the selection of $D$ much more complicated. { }